FatemehImanizadeh/AI-Course-by-SUT-/README.md

 ## Resources
 The content of this project has been compiled from various sources, including:

-fficial Python and library documentation (pandas, matplotlib, etc.).
+fficial Python and library documentation (pandas, matplotlib, scikit learn, etc.).

 Online tutorials and coding communities.